victorjoh/twinpin/README.md

 * Haskell Language Server (alanz.vscode-hie-server)
 * Rewrap (stkb.rewrap)

-Haskell Language Server has requirement on Haskell IDE Engine.
+Haskell Language Server has a requirement on Haskell IDE Engine.
 Instruction for how to install it is found in the [README for Haskell Language Server](https://marketplace.visualstudio.com/items?itemName=alanz.vscode-hie-server).
 It takes a few hours to build the complete Haskell IDE Engine.